Bayesian Neural Networks for Macroeconomic Analysis: Technical details on the benchmark models

 A Bayesian neural network estimated by backpropagation was introduced by \cite{blundell2015weight}.
 It serves as a variational inference scheme for learning the posterior distribution on the weights of a neural network.
 To do so, the approach maximizes the log-likelihood of the model subject to a Kullback-Leibler complexity term on the parameters and makes use of the reparameterization trick \citep{kingma2013reparam} to obtain the posterior distribution of the weights with stochastic gradient descent.

 The prior on the weights is specified as a scale mixture of two Gaussian densities with zero mean but differing variances.
-The first mixture component features a large variance ($\sigma^2_1 = 3$) providing a heavy-tailed distribution whereas the variance of the other component is set small ($\sigma^2_2 = 0.0025$) concentrating the weights a priori around zero.
+The first mixture component features a large variance ($\sigma^2_{BP,1} = 3$) providing a heavy-tailed distribution whereas the variance of the other component is set small ($\sigma^2_{BP,2} = 0.0025$) concentrating the weights a priori around zero.
 This setup is similar to a spike and slab prior \citep[see,][]{george1993variable} but with the same prior parameters for all the weights to allow for the optimization by stochastic gradient descent.
+Note that the horseshoe prior, which we use in our proposed BNN model, approximates the spike and slab prior.
+This implies that the main difference between BNN-BP and our proposed model lies in the inference method, where the former relies on optimization techniques to approximate the posterior, while the latter uses MCMC to generate samples from the posterior distribution directly.

-The hyperparameters are chosen in a cross validation exercise.
-For the cross-sectional datasets (i.e., Macro B and synthetic) we randomly split the data into equally sized training and test sets.
-We evaluate each model specification in 20 replications and use those yielding the lowest average RMSE for the final model.
-For the time series applications (i.e., Macro A, Macro C and Finance) we use a cross validation based on an expanding window time series split.
-Specifically, we use all observations up to the last 24 months for Macro A, 12 quarters for Macro C and 10 years for Finance before the start of our hold-out to train the model and then, after obtaining the predictive densities, add the next observation and recompute the model.
+The hyperparameters are chosen in a cross validation exercise based on an expanding window time series split.
+Specifically, we use all observations up to the last 24 months before the start of our hold-out to train the model and then, after obtaining the predictive densities, add the next observation and recompute the model.
 We repeat this until we end up at the beginning of our hold-out and choose the specification with the lowest average RMSE.
 We train all models in 1000 epochs and use the MSE loss function, the ADAM optimizer and a learning rate of 0.01.